 Which Underwater Robotics Competition is Right for You?

-Marine robotics unifies all of the topics of STEM education – the sciences, the technological advances, the engineering behind the new technology, and mathematics used to analyze the data collected on each mission.
-Students have the opportunity to connect ideas across a variety of disciplines through experiential learning, all while building a vehicle, a team, and a dream to be the next underwater robotics competition world champion! 🙂
+Marine robotics unifies all of the topics of STEM education – the Sciences for exploring the natural world (biology, chemistry, physics), the Technology that can be applied to solve real world problems, the Engineering to design and build a product that meets customers’ requirements, and the Mathematics used both to design the vehicle and to analyze the data collected during the missions the vehicles perform.
+Students have the opportunity to connect ideas across a variety of disciplines through experiential learning, all while building a vehicle, a team, and a dream to be the next marine robotics competition champion!

-It’s important to note that the type of vehicle you are designing may only be eligible for certain competitions.
-Whether you are working on a remotely operated vehicle (ROV), an autonomous or unoccupied surface vessel (ASV or USV), an autonomous underwater vehicle (AUV), or perhaps even some sort of hybrid, you will be sure to find an event that is perfect to demonstrate your team’s and your bot’s new skills!
+There are several marine robotics competitions around the globe that offer the opportunity to design and build vehicles and go up against other schools and clubs for prizes and fame.
+Whether you are working on a remotely operated vehicle (ROV), an autonomous or unoccupied surface vessel (ASV or USV), an autonomous underwater vehicle (AUV), or perhaps even some sort of hybrid, there’s an event that enables you to demonstrate your team’s and your bot’s new skills.

 SeaPerch